ClaytonONeill/angular7-test-app/README.md

 It will also ask you about which stylesheet format you wish to use such as basic CSS or SASS, LESS or Stylus.

 Once you make your selections the app will begin to build.
 It takes about another minute and will also return a success message.

 *A Git repository will be initialized in the application folder*

+Run `ng serve -o` for a dev server (-o is a flag that will open your default browser).
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Step 3: Generating components

+So the command to generate a new component is `ng generate component (name-of-component-here)` which can be abbreviated to `ng g c (name-of-component-here)`.

+Example: ng g c nav.

+When you generate a component, it will add a new folder inside your src folder, a level beneath your app folder.
+This will provide you with the basic file structure consisting of your css, html, a spec.ts, and your main .ts file.

+*This will also update your `app.module.ts` file, in which it adds your new component under the NgModule decorator, under declarations.*

+For this project I created 4 components:

+nav, about, contact, and home.

+#This is Angulars README content:

 # TestAngularApp